-Our research primarily focuses on microorganisms and how they relate to the chemical composition of geological environments in field and laboratory studies.
+Our research primarily focuses on microorganisms and how they relate to the chemistry and hydrology of geological environments in field and laboratory studies.
 Microorganisms drive many of the chemical reactions that occur in nature, causing significant impacts to the chemical and physical properties of their environments.
 This area of research provides exciting opportunities for geoscientists to help solve problems of broad interest, including questions related to water and energy resources.
 It also provides students with valuable interdisciplinary training.

 For recent news and events, check out the K-State Department of Geology website and also Matthew Kirk's twitter account.

 Postdocs and students who are interested in joining our research group should contact Matthew Kirk to discuss qualifications and research interests.

 Geology students can apply to do graduate research in our group at the MS level.
 Application instructions are provided here on the Geology Department website.
 Please contact Matthew Kirk before applying, however, to discuss potential projects and funding.